shuqn/pointcloud_video/README.md

 python 3.10
 open3d-python
 ## How to use it
-Unzip tile data to /data/longdress/tiles
+Unzip tile data(releases) to /data/longdress/tiles
 You should run both the downloader and the player simultaneously.
 `python player.py`
 `python downloader.py`